git-tfs/git-tfs/doc/commands/fetch.md

           --authors=VALUE        Path to an Authors file to map TFS users to Git users
-          --ignore-regex=VALUE   a regex of files to ignore --no-metadata          leave out the 'git-tfs-id:' tag in commit messages
+          --ignore-regex=VALUE   a regex of files to ignore --no-metadata          Leave out the 'git-tfs-id:' tag in commit messages
                                    Use this when you're exporting from TFS and don't need to put data back into TFS.
       -u, --username=VALUE       TFS username
       -p, --password=VALUE       TFS password
           --max-changesets=VALUE The maximum number of changesets to fetch
 ## Examples

 ### Simple